DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Holding-Tables.md

 ## BMAT_Scores$

-XLSX import table for BMAT Scores
+XLSX import table for BMAT Scores.
+Full source [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD-SSDT?path=%2FFAD%2Fdbo%2FTables%2FBMAT_Scores_.sql&version=GBmaster)

 *ALL* of these columns must be present in the spreadsheet otherwise the import will fail